Go Back

 • Cut the brussels sprouts into quarters.

-• In a pan with olive oil add the brussels sprouts and heat at medium heat for 2 minutes then reduce the heat to low, put on the lid.
+• In a pan, add the Brussels sprouts and cook over medium heat for 2 minutes.
+Add olive oil, then reduce the heat to low, and put on the lid.

 • Let them cook for 3 minutes, just to let them caramelize.
-Then put off the fire.
+Then put out the fire.

-• In the meanwhile, remove the kale leaves from the stem/nerve and cut them in medium chunks using a knife
+• In the meantime, remove the kale leaves from the stems/nerves, then cut them into medium chunks using a knife.

 • Peel the orange and get the quarters.